kyma-project/telemetry-manager/docs/user/03-traces.md

    1. Check which SDK version you are using for instrumentation.
    1. Investigate whether it is compatible with the OTel collector version.
    1. If required, upgrade to a supported SDK version.

+- Symptom: Trace backend shows fewer traces than you would like to see.

+   Cause: By [default](#istio), only 1% of the requests are sent to the trace backend for trace recording.

+   Remedy:

+   To see more traces in the trace backend, increase the percentage of requests by changing the default settings.
+   If you just want to see traces for one particular request, you can manually force sampling.

+   To override the default percentage, you deploy a YAML file to an existing Kyma installation.
+   1. To set the value for the **randomSamplingPercentage** attribute, create a values YAML file.
+   The following example sets the value to `60`, which means 60% of the requests are sent to tracing backend.
+    ```yaml
+      apiVersion: telemetry.istio.io/v1alpha1
+      kind: Telemetry
+      metadata:
+        name: kyma-traces
+        namespace: istio-system
+      spec:
+        tracing:
+        - providers:
+          - name: "kyma-traces"
+          randomSamplingPercentage: 60
+    ```